 The overall composition of the cohort is then considered to reflect a mix of disciplines and work/social development experience.

 The programme accepts approximately 60 students per year.
-On average, modules have 40 participants.
+On average, modules have 30 participants, but this may expand to as many as 55 participants for certain modules.

 Structure of the Curriculum